OIDC SSO

 Example: openid profile email

-• UserProvisioningFlow (default: Standard OIDC) – the custom user provisioning — the caption of OIDC.ENU_UserProvisioningFlows
+• UserParsing (default: OIDC_CustomUserParsing_Standard) – the custom user provisioning

 • SessionEndPoint – the end session endpoint

-• ACRValues – selected ACRvalues — the selected scopes with multiple values separated by a space
+• ACRValues – selected ACRvalues — the selected Acr with multiple values separated by a space

 Example: acr1 acr2

 Initially your app will not have any end-users.
 The OIDC module provides so-called Just-In-Time (JIT) user provisioning.
-This means that an end-user will be created in your app (as an Account object in the Administration module) when they log in for the first time.
-The user provisioning works by default but you can customize it if needed.
+This means that an end-user will be created in your app when they log in for the first time.
+If you do not want JIT user provisioning, it is possible to disable it as described in the section Custom User Provisioning at Runtime.

 ID-token Provided by your IdP Attribute of Administration.Account Object